The Dangers of Sitting: Doctor Shares Reason Why It Takes Longer For Women To Lose Weight After 40

 Alternatively, you can sign up and check out the rest of our newsletters here.

-“Soya products are brilliant, nuts are brilliant – having a heart healthy diet,” she added.
+“Soya products are brilliant, nuts are brilliant – having a heart healthy diet,” mirror.co.uk. quoted her as saying.

 “Exercise also helps, but Dr Nighat prefers the term “more movement”.